ArnaudBelcour/bigecyhmm/README.md

 This command line expects two arguments:

 - `-i`: an input protein sequence fasta file/folder.
-- `-d`: a file/folder containing the custom databases, `bigecyhmm_custom` will iterate other the file/folder to search for every `.json` files.
+- `-d`: a file/folder containing the custom databases. `bigecyhmm_custom` will iterate other the file/folder to search for every `.json` files.
 If it finds one, it will search for associated `.tsv` and `.zip` (files with the same name and at the same location but with either a tsv or zip extension).
 The three expected files are listed below:
   - a `json` file representing the biogeochemical cycle as a bipartite graph with nodes representing `metabolite` and `function`.
 Example can be found in the test folder, such as [carbon cycle json file](https://github.com/ArnaudBelcour/bigecyhmm/blob/main/test/input_data/custom_db/carbon_cycle.json).
 Please note the presence of the `hmm` field of the `function node` in the json indicating the HMMs associated with the functions of the cycle.
 The HMMs are shown as a string with `, ` separating HMMs as a `OR` relation (meaning these HMMs are redundant) and `; ` as a `AND` relation (meaning that both HMMs are required).
   - a `zip` file containing the HMM profiles (`.hmm` files) such as the one used by bigecyhmm ([hmm_files.zip](https://github.com/ArnaudBelcour/bigecyhmm/blob/main/bigecyhmm/hmm_databases/hmm_files.zip)).
 If no file is present in the folder, bigecyhmm will use its internal HMM database.
-You can search for HMM in [KEGG Ortholog database](https://www.genome.jp/kegg/ko.html), [Protein Family Models from NIH](https://www.ncbi.nlm.nih.gov/genome/annotation_prok/evidence/), [PFAM](https://www.ebi.ac.uk/interpro/download/Pfam/).
-It is also possible to build them with [pyhmmer](https://pyhmmer.readthedocs.io/en/stable/examples/msa_to_hmm.html#Build-an-HMM-from-a-multiple-sequence-alignment).
+You can search for HMM in [KEGG Ortholog database](https://www.genome.jp/kegg/ko.html), [Protein Family Models from NIH](https://www.ncbi.nlm.nih.gov/genome/annotation_prok/evidence/), [PFAM](https://www.ebi.ac.uk/interpro/download/Pfam/) or [EggNOG](http://eggnog5.embl.de/#/app/home).
+It is also possible to build them, an example can be found with [pyhmmer](https://pyhmmer.readthedocs.io/en/stable/examples/msa_to_hmm.html#Build-an-HMM-from-a-multiple-sequence-alignment).
   - a `tsv` file containing the threshold for the different HMMs.
 If no file is present in the folder, bigecyhmm will use its internal template file for threshold.
 An example can be found in bigecyhmm internal database ([hmm_table_template.tsv](https://github.com/ArnaudBelcour/bigecyhmm/blob/main/bigecyhmm/hmm_databases/hmm_table_template.tsv)) or in the test folder ([hmm_table_template.tsv](https://github.com/ArnaudBelcour/bigecyhmm/blob/main/test/input_data/mini_custom_db/hmm_table_template.tsv)).

 An example with mini database is present in the [test folder](https://github.com/ArnaudBelcour/bigecyhmm/tree/main/test/input_data/mini_custom_db).